-#2 – How can you use RPA tools to deliver solutions better, faster, and cheaper?
+3. How can you use RPA tools to deliver better, faster and cheaper solutions?

-Educate business leaders on the capabilities of RPA software.
+Your business leaders likely have RPA questions, too.
+Educate them on the capabilities of RPA software.
 What it is, and more importantly, what it is not.

 RPA solutions use existing application interfaces to perform keyboard and mouse inputs with little to no IT infrastructure or application changes.
-That means business leaders and users working on these systems on a daily basis are often best suited to identify RPA opportunities for workforce acceleration.
+That means the business leaders and users working on these systems daily are often best suited to identify RPA opportunities for workforce acceleration.

-With business leader input, process discovery, and a disciplined approach – which includes building an Enterprise Automation Roadmap – you can begin to rank RPA improvement opportunities as well as define scope and optimal process targets to gain quick wins and ROI.
+With business leader input, process discovery and a disciplined approach, you can begin to answer your own RPA questions by ranking improvement opportunities as well as defining scope and optimal process targets to gain quick wins and ROI.

-RPA technology provides an environment to design Bot process flows that are more flexible and automate between multiple application interfaces.
+While RPA technology is not ideal for test automation, what it does provide is an environment to design bot process flows that are more flexible and automated between multiple application interfaces.
 Here are two examples: